diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 // its destructor automatically deletes the OpenGL objects
 {% endhighlight %}

-Now it's impossible to forget to delete the OpenGL objects, which is great, but looking at the code above you might think:
+Now it's impossible to forget to delete the OpenGL objects, but looking at the code above you might think:

 > Why doesn't the `LoadMeshFromFile` function return a `Mesh` object instead of three separate values?
 By returning a `Mesh` object there's no chance that somebody would forget to wrap the values it returns.